 In addition to promoting women’s leadership, it is necessary to support them, provide them opportunities and education so they could lead confidently in the future.
 By providing funding to support women’s professional education, companies empower women to take leadership positions.

-Some companies support women's professional development through MBA programs which accelerate career.
+Some companies support women’s professional development through MBA programs that accelerate career.
 Over the past few years, the number of women in MBA programs has significantly increased.